DaMrNelson/xrb/README.md

-# XCB
+# X Rust Bindings, aka XRB
-Rust bindings for X11 protocol.
+Pure Rust bindings for X11 protocol.

+# WIP NOTICE
+This is still a work in progress.

 # Usage
 1. Do initial setup (create windows, subscribe to events, etc)